sfepy/sfepy/doc/primer.rst

    :width: 20 %

 That's the meshing done.
 Save the mesh in a format that *SfePy* recognizes.
-For now use the **medit** .mesh format e.g. its2D.mesh.
+For now use the **medit** `.mesh` format e.g. `its2D.mesh`.

-**Hint:** Check the drop down in the *Save As* dialog for the different formats that Gmsh can save to.
+**Hint:** Check the drop down in the *Save As* dialog for the different formats that *Gmsh* can save to.

-If you open the its2D.mesh file using a text editor you'll notice that *Gmsh* saves the mesh in a 3-D format and includes some extra geometry items that should be deleted.
-Reformatted the mesh file to a 2-D format and delete the *Edges* block.
+If you open the `its2D.mesh` file using a text editor you'll notice that *Gmsh* saves the mesh in a 3D format and includes some extra geometry items that should be deleted.
+Reformatted the mesh file to a 2D format and delete the *Edges* block.
 Note that when you do this the file cannot be reopened by *Gmsh* so it is always a good idea to also save your meshes in *Gmsh's* native format as well (Shift-Ctrl-S).
 Click